Hisense: Partnerships

 In July 2008, Hisense agreed with Melbourne & Olympic Parks, allowing them six-year naming rights to Hisense Arena, a Melbourne venue for spectator sports such as basketball, netball, dance sports, cycling, gymnastics and tennis.
 It is the first stadium in the world to be named after a Chinese company.
 By 2018, the arena had been renamed Melbourne Arena.

 In China, Hisense has begun a relationship with Beihang University (Beijing University of Aeronautics and Astronautics) to set up an engineering postgraduate program approved by the Ministry of Education and a collaboration with Peking University to set up an MBA remote education program.

 Hisense was the global partner for the Lotus F1 team in 2014 and Infiniti Red Bull Racing team from 2015 to 2017.

 Hisense was the main sponsor of the UEFA Euro 2016 and subsequently expanded their deal with the Union of European Football Associations (UEFA) to include all National Team Football competitions ahead of the UEFA Euro 2020, with the current deal set to expire in 2026.

 Hisense has become an official sponsor of the FIFA World Cup, starting in the 2018 tournament in Russia and continuing to the next tournament in Qatar.
 Hisense also engages in various global marketing and advertising activities for both the 2017 FIFA Confederations Cup and the 2018 FIFA World Cup.

 On 27 July 2017, Hisense and Aston Villa F.C. announced a strategic partnership.

 In March 2020, Hisense announced they had entered a three-year agreement to be a major sponsor of the National Rugby League (NRL), in a deal that spans the NRL Telstra Premiership, State of Origin series, and NRL TV.
 Hisense has also been given the naming rights to Thursday Night Football as part of the agreement.

 In August 2024, Hisense added a display preset on selected TV models tailored for the game Black Myth: Wukong.

 On 30 October 2024, Hisense has been announced as the first official partner for the 2025 FIFA Club World Cup.

 In December 2024, Hisense partnered with Epack Durable with 26% financial stake.

+Lawsuits

+In December 2025, Texas Attorney General Ken Paxton filed a lawsuit against Hisense and four other smart TV manufacturers, alleging that the companies were illegally "spying on Texans by secretly recording what consumers watch in their own homes" using automated content recognition (ACR) technology.
+A Texas judge subsequently issued a restraining order blocking the company from gathering or sharing viewer data from residents in the state.